-Since the Texas Lottery's inception, focus groups have been conducted on a quarterly basis to evaluate potential new instant game concepts and to receive feedback from players on general game issues such as ticket designs, play styles and themes.
+Since the Texas Lottery's inception, focus groups have been conducted to evaluate potential new instant game concepts and to receive feedback from players on general game issues such as ticket designs, play styles and themes.

-This quarterly testing (also including a spending exercise and an evaluation exercise) continues with those player segments that represent the greatest potential for this product line.
+This testing (also including a spending exercise and an evaluation exercise) continues with those player segments that represent the greatest potential for this product line.
 Focus group testing is done on an as-needed basis to assess on-line game changes and additions, on-line and instant media concepts, and other related topics.